Learn about actual and potential costs

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

 The top four vendors in the compressor market command less than 20.0% of revenue, indicating a low level of market share concentration.
-ProcurementIQ estimates that there are over 3,300 suppliers operating in the market.
-Low market share concentration increases buyer negotiation power by enabling them to shop around for the...
+ProcurementIQ estimates that there are just under 3,300 suppliers operating in the market.
+Low market share concentration increases buyer negotiation power by enabling them to shop around for...
 Subscribe to learn more.